johnathan79717/resume/Po-Hsiang_Hao.md

     *Developer Intern*, Summer 2012

-    - Maintained the backend server (Ruby on Rails) and the internal pages for statistics
+    - Maintained PicCollage's website (Ruby on Rails) and the internal pages for statistics

 Education
 ---------